SEO audits are the single best way to figure out why you’re not getting SEO results.

 Of course not.

-That’s why Google removes them because it isn’t helpful for the user.
+That’s why Google removes them because it isn’t helpful for the user and why you must perform a site audit and use the site audit tool.

 With that myth dispelled, there ARE 404 errors can actually hurt your site’s performance: